tmhn/laptop/README.md

     - mongodb
 * Sets `mysql` to run at startup.
 * Installs the following GUI applications using `brew cask`:
+    - Virtualbox
+    - Vagrant
+    - Google Chrome
+    - Firefox
-    - virtualbox
+    - Sublime Text 3
-    - vagrant
+    - Java JDK
-    - google-chrome
+    - Atom
-    - firefox
+    - GitHub Desktop
-    - sublime-text
+    - Slack
 * Configures rbenv to `install` `bundler`, `brice`, `gist`, `pry`, `pry-doc`, `awesome_print`, `specific_install` with every new ruby installation.
 * Installs the latest ruby version available from rbenv, and sets it globally.
 * Updates all system gems and configures bundler to use parallel installation.